An Informal Catalog of Princeton Class Songs

-• ”1907 Song” (a.k.a.
+1907 Song” (a.k.a.
 “Princeton’s Sons”): This one is to be sung by alumni gathering “Back with the class and back where the Nass used to stand in days of yore.”
 Its rollicking march tune remains a favorite of the Tiger Band.
 Written some time after 1936, this song somehow never made it into the Carmina.
 But its lyrics are still preserved on the Band’s website (8th song listed there).

-Through mid-century and beyond, a smattering of other Class Songs got penned, mostly for major reunions.
+Through mid-century and beyond, a variety of other Class Songs got penned, mostly for major reunions.
 Their typically-narrow circulation made them pretty ephemeral, but documentary clues pointing to some of them do exist.
 One such hint is buried in a back page of the very last Carmina:

 • Class of 1940 25th Reunion Song?: The 1969 Centennial Carmina makes passing mention of such a song but does not reproduce the score.
 So it’s unclear whether the title actually included the class numerals and/or the major-reunion number.
 And the lyrics, presumably written in 1965, remain untraced.

 Then there’s the tantalizing trove of Princeton Sheet Music1 and unofficial “Campus/Class Songbooks”2 that has long lain behind closed doors in Princeton’s Mudd Library archives (temporarily shut in 2020-21 for renovation and the pandemic).
 Without perusing the scores collected there in the University Archives, it’s hard to judge how many actual Class Songs might turn up there.
 But catalog notes about sheet-music titles & dates do afford a few preliminary inferences:

 • “Decennial March” (1898): Probably the Class of 1888’s 10th Reunion song.